 The manual case studies include highly interactive exercises.
 Training workshops based on these manuals are engaging the young women and girls to create a shared vision, build consensus, strengthen their communication skills, and create action plans to achieve common goals.

-Middle East, eNews 27, ICT for Social Change, Young & Emerging Leaders, Jordan
+Middle East, ICT for Social Change, Leading to Action, Leading to Choices, Young & Emerging Leaders, Jordan